Haggle with Sky

 It's a useful opening gambit to start your haggle with as mentioning it tells Sky your opening offer is £0.
 You can then take it from there, and hopefully you'll have a little more wiggle room to get a top deal.

 You can contact Sky on 0333 7591 018 or via its online chat service to see what they'll give you, then compare it to the latest offers for new and existing customers.
-(Bear in mind it may be more difficult than usual to get through as Sky is prioritising vulnerable customers during the coronavirus pandemic.)

 Of course, if you're not satisfied with what you're offered when you call Sky's advertised number, you can always try to haggle via another avenue – see point 6 below for how to contact its retentions department.